filipefox/spring-multitenancy-column-discriminator/README.md

 ### Running
 The easiest way to run PostgreSQL is using ``Docker``.
-With it installed, just run the command ``docker run --name postgres -p 5432:5432 -d postgres``
+With it installed, just run the command ``docker run --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres``

 Now just run the ``DemoApplication class``.
 In the ``IntelliJ IDEA`` right click on it and click on ``Run 'DemoApplication.main()'``.